v0i4/v0i4/README.md

 - 👋 Hi, I’m antonio vasconcellos
-- 👀 I’m interested in functional programming
+- 👀 Working with functional programming, vim, emacs, xmonad, bash, lua, elisp
 - 🌱 I’m currently working as Elixir/Phoenix LiveView Fullstack Engineer at PhishX - CyberSecurity for People
 - 💞️ I’m looking to collaborate on projects that emancipate people
 - 📫 How to reach me avsn.toni@gmail.com